-This Mini Eggless Banana Bread is moist, tender, and flavorful – no one will guess it’s made without eggs or dairy!
+This mini banana bread loaf is so moist, tender, and flavorful – no one will guess it’s made without eggs or dairy!
 With one banana and a few pantry staples, it’s easy to throw together and perfectly sized for baking in a toaster oven.

-So last month I set out to create an egg-free version.
+So last month I set out to create a small-batch banana bread recipe made without eggs.
 One that was easy to whip up and didn’t require any funky or unusual ingredients.

-The result: A mini eggless banana bread recipe that is moist and tender without being soggy, has a great banana flavor and makes the perfect amount for one or two people.
+The result: A mini quick bread that is moist and tender, has a great banana flavor, and makes the perfect amount for one or two people!

 Recently, I came across this article from King Arthur Flour on How to Tell When Banana Bread Is Done.
 One of the tips is to use an instant-read thermometer.

 I started using our Thermopop thermometer when making quick bread and each time it has turned out great.
-You just stick the thermometer in the center and look for it to be between 200°F to 205°F.
+You’re looking for an internal temperature between 200°F to 205°F.

 - 1/2 cup White Whole Wheat Flour (or Unbleached All-Purpose)